 Grounded in the most current research on successful reading interventions, Evoke’s reading remediation program focuses on developing the skills that close the gap for struggling students.

 The components of effective reading instruction are the same whether the focus is on prevention or intervention.
 Evoke’s programming is informed by the science of reading and our efforts are grounded in an understanding of typical reading development and on the factors that disrupt this process.
 Our interventions are scientific, strategic, and based on a student’s assessment data, which provides an explanation for why the student is struggling.

 Our work is student-focused but data-driven.
-Evoke integrates ongoing assessment and evaluation into the reading remediation program through the use of standardized, proven assessment tools.
-Parents receive regular written progress updates, documenting the skills that have been mastered and the focus of current instruction.
+Evoke integrates ongoing assessment and evaluation into the reading remediation program using standardized, proven assessment tools.
+Parents receive regular monthly written progress updates, documenting the skills that have been mastered and the focus of current instruction.